atiftariq786/React-MacBook-Calculator/README.md

 # React-MacBook-Calculator
-This is a Macbook basic calculator version based on some technologies given below.
-This app based on arhtematic features like addition,subtraction, multiplication, division, percentage, equal negate the displayed value and clear all.
-This app is fully responsive for desktop, tab and mobile users.
+This is a Macbook basic calculator version using the technologies listed below.This app is fully responsive for desktop, tablet and mobile users.I consider this a 'basic' calculator because it does not take order of operations into account during the calculation.
+For example, normally 3+3*3 is 12 but entering this equation into this calculator will give you 18 because this calculator does operations left to right only.
+3+3 = 6, and 6*3 = 18.I developed this app to practice React.

 ##  :robot:Technologies Used
 *   **HTML5** and **CSS3** for page contentsand styling.